Find your proximity school

 Waiting Lists for K - 8 Students

-Every effort will be made to accomodate parents' preferences within the system of priorities, educational seating capacity, and the district's fairness guidelines.
+Every effort will be made to accommodate parents' preferences within the system of priorities, educational seating capacity, and the district's fairness guidelines.
 Parents and guardians of students who are not assigned to a first choice school may request that their child be placed on a waiting list for that school by completing a "Wait List Request Form" available at the Enrollment Office.
 The Enrollment Office will inform you when a space becomes available.
 Assignments from the waiting list will be made in accordance with the "Controlled Choice" fairness preferences indicated.

 The waiting list for all schools expires November 1st.
 Any parent still interested in transferring a student to their first choice school after the expiration date should contact the Enrollment Office.
 If a parent is dissatisfied with the student assignment and does not wish to continue at that school during the next school year, a request for a transfer can be made by contacting the Enrollment Office in April.